frslabs/forus-ios/README.md

 - faceSdkDict[faceUtils.CAMERA_MODE] = faceUtils.CAMERA_FRONT (Required).

-  It depends upon the users criteria to decide what they need camera front or camera back.
+The user can choose to invoke either the front or the back camera depending on the flow of the App.
   - faceUtils.CAMERA_FRONT --> for front camera.
   - faceUtils.CAMERA_BACK --> for back camera.

 - faceSdkDict[faceUtils.SECURITY_LEVEL] = faceUtils.LEVEL_"code" (Required)

-  Level codes are required based on what the user wants to detect.
+The user can configure the challenge levels needed for liveness checks.
   - faceUtils.LEVEL_0 --> It is for face detection.
   - faceUtils.LEVEL_1 --> It is for face and eyeblink detection.
   - faceUtils.LEVEL_2 --> It is for face and smile detection.